gdsbook/book/notebooks/01_geospatial_computational_environment.md

 There is a growing perception that much of the original ethos of Science to operate through transparency and accessibility has been lost.
-A series of recent big profile scandals have even prompted some to call it a state of crisis [XXXref?XXX].
+A series of recent high profile scandals have even prompted some to call it a state of crisis [XXXref?XXX].
 Why is there a sense that Science is no longer open and transparent in the way Galileo's diaries were?
 Although certinaly not the only or even the most important one, technology plays a role.
-The process and workflow of original scientists relied on a set of "analog" technologies for which an "analog" parallel set of tools was developed to keep track and document progress.
+The process and workflow of original scientists relied on a set of "analog" technologies for which an "analog** parallel set of tools was developed to keep track and document progress.
 Hence the paper notebooks where biologists drew species, or chemists painstakingly detailed each step they took in the lab.
 In the case of social sciences, this was probably easier in the sense that quantitative data was not